Google Business Profile Content: The Local SEO Asset Most Businesses Ignore

 Your Google profile is not a listing.
 It is a conversion page sitting inside local search.

 When someone searches for a local business, they often decide before they ever visit the website.
 They look at the Google map result, photos, reviews, hours, services, and recent updates.
-That means your Google Business Profile is one of the most important marketing pages you have.
+That means your Google Business Profile is one of the most important marketing pages you have, and most Fort Lauderdale businesses treat it like a directory listing instead of a conversion surface.

 For Fort Lauderdale businesses, a neglected profile can make a strong brand look inactive.
 A well-maintained profile can make a small business look trustworthy before the first click.